175th Anniversary Celebration

 Celebrate this milestone anniversary as Indiana’s oldest Jewish congregation during our “175th Season” of events from summer 2023 through winter 2024!

-Exciting plans are coming together as part of the Temple’s 175th anniversary celebration beginning later this year, including a visit by Rabbi Rick Jacobs, president of the Union for Reform Judaism, and a Scholar-in-Residence program with Rabbi Dr. Gary Zola, Executive Director of the American Jewish Archives in Cincinnati.
+Exciting programming is coming as part of the Temple’s 175th anniversary celebration, including a visit by Rabbi Rick Jacobs, president of the Union for Reform Judaism, and a Scholar-in-Residence program with Rabbi Dr. Gary Zola, Executive Director of the American Jewish Archives in Cincinnati.

 We’ll mark this significant milestone as Indiana’s oldest Jewish congregation with a festive weekend on November 10-12, 2023, featuring Shabbat programming, a Havdalah concert, and a Sunday open house for the community.